 After the viewings of the ten programmes with the « finalist » statute and after a valid deliberation,, the Jury awards the prizes of the International URTI Grand Prix for Author’s Documentary, that is to say:

 - the GRAND PRIX Arman Trophy which awards the best author’s documentary.
-The awarded director gets a gold medal as well as a 5,000 (five thousand dollars) dollar endowment.
+The awarded director gets a 500 (five hundred dollars) dollars endowment.

 - the Martine Filippi Prize for Discovery which the jury can give a work specially standing out for its quality or its originality on one of the evaluation criteria.